ellakoa/postcard-poem/content/posts/a-hope-of-snowdrops.md

 alt: Winter woodland bathed in sunlight, snowdrops are in bloom.
 poem: |-
   Sunlight peeps between spindly trees
-  Long shadows walk on fallen leaves
+  Long shadows walk on a bed of leaves.

   Green shoots pierce the frozen earth.

   A hope of snowdrops brings light
-  Soon, an end to cold dark nights.
+  Soon, an end to long cold nights.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-